 |Out of State Health Papers and Brand Inspection

-***Renter is responsible for furnishing return health papers through their local veterinarian
+***Renter must notify ten to fourteen days prior to delivery if the horses require out of state papers.
+Renter is also responsible for furnishing return health papers through their local veterinarian

 |MULTIPLE SEASON RENTAL RATES, AVAILABLE TO OUTFITTERS ONLY:

 ***Outfitters MUST Provide a Copy of Colorado Outfitter’s License Prior to Rental***